nebula-labs-xyz/protocol-docs/contracts/lender/LendefiAssets.sol/contract.LendefiAssets.md

 ### coreAddress
-Address of the core Lendefi contract
+Address of the core protocol contract

+*Used for cross-contract calls and validation*

 ```solidity